bfreuden/ansible-cheat-sheet/README.md

 https://docs.ansible.com/

-This guide has been writing on Ubuntu 18.04
+This guide has been written on Ubuntu 18.04

 # Installation